Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 November

-November is a very pleasant month to travel in Taipei and one of the best times of the year to dig into all the best things to do in Taipei.
+November is a very pleasant month to travel in Taipei and a great time to dig into all the best things to do in Taipei.
+Temperatures in November are far more moderate, as is the rainfall.

-Temperatures are far more moderate as is the rainfall.
-November is one of the driest months with 80mm of precipitation.
+November is one of the driest months in Taipei, with 80mm of precipitation.
 (Although “dry” in Taiwan is always relative.)
-With the cooler evenings, November is a great time to explore Taipei night markets comfortably.
+With the cooler evenings, November is a great time to explore Taipei’s night markets more comfortably.

 • Average Temperature: 21ºC (75ºF)